-WASHINGTON – NATO's first Alliance Ground Surveillance aircraft, a derivative of Northrop Grumman's Global Hawk unmanned aerial vehicle, completed its first flight over the weekend, marking a major milestone for the international program.
+WASHINGTON – NATO's first Alliance Ground Surveillance aircraft, a derivative of Northrop Grumman's Global Hawk unmanned aerial vehicle, completed its first flight this over the weekend, marking a major milestone for the international program.

-The wide-area surveillance aircraft took off Dec.
+The wide-area surveillance aircraft flew took off Dec.
 19 from Palmdale, California, for a 2.5 hour mission, Rob Sheehan, Northrop's deputy program manager, told Defense News in a Dec.
 21 interview.
 The aircraft completed a comprehensive range of test points, flying to 40,000 feet before landing at Edwards Air Force Base, California, he said.

 The successful flight proved out the control systems and air worthiness of the NATO-owned and operated AGS just six months after the aircraft was unveiled, Sheehan said.